-As at December 31, 2017, the Company had a working capital deficit of \$29.0 million compared to \$26.2 million working capital as at December 31, 2016 for an increase of \$2.8 million.
-However, the composition of working capital has significantly changed as cash and accounts payable & accrued liabilities have increased by \$19.6 million and \$16.9 million, respectively.
-The increase in cash primarily reflects the impacts of the sale of Dumont to Magneto and the cash flows from the issuance of convertible debentures.
-The increase in accounts payable and accrued liabilities is largely due to the Beta Hunt Mine which is engaged in commercial production at December 31, 2017 (it was in development at December 31, 2016).
-As at December 31, 2017 the Company had cash and cash equivalents of \$24.4 million.
-Management estimates that these funds will not be sufficient to fund the advancement of exploration properties, meet obligations cover the ramp up of Beta Hunt gold mining to commercial production levels, Beta Hunt mine development and general and administrative expenses for the ensuing twelve months.
-Until such time that financing becomes available on acceptable terms, the Company has taken action to limit the ongoing exploration and evaluation work and reduce its operating costs.
-Accordingly, these conditions indicate the existence of material uncertainties that cast significant doubt upon the Company's ability to continue as a going concern.
-The Company's ability to continue future operations and fund its exploration, evaluation, development and acquisition activities is dependent on management's ability to secure additional financing in the future, which may be completed in a number of ways including, but not limited to, the issuance of debt or equity instruments, expenditure reductions, or a combination of strategic partnerships, joint venture arrangements, project debt finance, offtake financing, royalty financing and other capital markets alternatives.
-While management has been successful in securing financing in the past, there can be no assurance it will be able to do so in the future or that these sources of funding or initiatives will be available on terms which are acceptable to the Company.
+As at December 31, 2018, the Company had a working capital deficit of \$19.0 million compared to \$29.0 million working capital deficit as at December 31, 2017 for a decrease of \$10.0 million.
+There were large movements in the composition of working capital.
+Cash declined by \$23.1 million partially as a result of the deconsolidation of the Dumont JV as well as the settlement of \$19.6 million of accounts payable and accrued liabilities.
+The Corporation's obligations in respect of share incentive plans increased by \$3.8 million primarily the result of an increase in the Corporation share price during the year.
+The current portion of debt arrangements and the current portion of contract liabilities decreased by \$7.1 million and \$8.4 million, respectively, primarily as a result of the financing activities described above under which the Corporation settled its long-term debt and convertible debenture financings.
+As at December 31, 2018 the Corporation had cash and cash equivalents of \$1.3 million.
+Management estimates that these funds will not be sufficient to fund the advancement of exploration properties, Beta Hunt mine operation and general and administrative expenses for the ensuing twelve months.
+Until such time that financing becomes available on acceptable terms, the Corporation has taken action to limit the ongoing exploration and evaluation work and reduce its operating costs.
+Accordingly, these conditions indicate the existence of material uncertainties that cast significant doubt upon the Corporation's ability to continue as a going concern.
+The Corporation's ability to continue future operations and fund its exploration, evaluation, development and acquisition activities is dependent on management's ability to secure additional financing in the future, which may be completed in a number of ways including, but not limited to, the issuance of debt or equity instruments, expenditure reductions, or a combination of strategic partnerships, joint venture arrangements, project debt finance, offtake financing, royalty financing and other capital markets alternatives.
+While management has been successful in securing financing in the past, there can be no assurance it will be able to do so in the future or that these sources of funding or initiatives will be available on terms which are acceptable to the Corporation.